hydecorp/push-state/doc/source/common.md

 }
 ```

-If you consider a URL being external if either the protocol, hostname or port is different.
+Consider a URL external if either the protocol, hostname or port is different.

 ```js